-If you live in Nevada and are over 65, you may be eligible for Medicare.
+If you live in Nevada and are 65 years old or older, you may be eligible for Medicare.
 Medicare is health insurance through the federal government.
-You may also be eligible if you are under 65 and meet certain requirements.
+You may also be eligible if you are under age 65 and meet certain medical requirements.

 Read on to learn about your Medicare options in Nevada, when and how to enroll, and next steps.

-- Original Medicare.
-Covers hospital stays and outpatient care under parts A and B.
+Original Medicare covers hospital stays and outpatient care under parts A and B, respectively.

 Part B covers other medical care outside a hospital, including: